-To our supporters in these uncertain times — THANK YOU
+To our supporters — THANK YOU

 Our collective response to create social distance to minimize the impact of COVID-19 has been painful.
 Businesses across the city have closed, many people are out of work, there is elevated anxiety, and we are feeling disconnected from each other by the very act of minimizing risk, creating physical distance from each other.

 The Mazamas, like many others, prioritized our social responsibility and contract, and temporarily suspended all operations.
 The Mazama Mountaineering Center is closed, the Mazama Lodge is closed, and all activities are suspended.
 The financial impact of this decision for the Mazamas, although the right one, is substantial.
 With uncertainty that still lies ahead and with the financial impact of suspending all programs, we are working to figure out how and when to move forward.

 While donations cannot replace lost opportunities to educate, build community, and advocate for our outdoor spaces, your support will provide funds to lessen the deep financial impact on the Mazamas.
 With your support, we look forward to re-opening the MMC and continuing programming as soon as it is safe.